I am here to free the preserved lemon from the grip of Morocco.

 Different lemons will produce different results.
 Meyer lemons are sweeter, a little less acidic and more orange in color than the standard Eureka lemons.
 You also can preserve limes in exactly the same way.

 If you are buying lemons from a supermarket, you will need to scrub them with a brush first; no soap.
 You want to remove any residue or wax from the rind.
 If you are using your own lemons or those from the farmer’s market, you still need to wash and dry them to remove dirt from the surface.

 The basic ingredients for preserving lemons are: the fruit, water and salt.
 Everything beyond that is optional.

 Keep in mind there are dozens of ways to pickle lemons, and I am providing only three methods here: A Russian one, an Indian one and a more universal method employed by both the North Africans and early Americans and English.
 I’ll start with the Russian method.

 This is the whole lemon method.
 Simply submerge the washed and dried lemons in a brine.
 The strength of the brine should be 1 tablespoon of pickling salt — it must be pickling salt, which is available at most supermarkets — per cup of water.

-Wait three weeks and slice thinly to eat.
+Wait at least three weeks and slice thinly to eat.
 The Russians eat this as an accompaniment to wild game.